DependableSystemsLab/stealthy-attacks/README.md

 Follow the steps given here http://ardupilot.org/dev/docs/copter-sitl-mavproxy-tutorial.html for further details.

 # Deploying Binaries in Vehicles
-The deployable binaries for Pixhawk2 vehciles are provided.
-For more information on deploying custom firmware, please follow the instructions given here http://firmware.ardupilot.org/
+The deployable firmware for Pixhawk2 vehicles are provided.
+For more information on deploying custom firmware,please follow the instructions given here http://firmware.ardupilot.org/.
+As firmwares can only be deployed in RVs builton Pixhawk platform, we provide videos showing the effects of the attacks.
+The demo videos are available here https://bit.ly/2HG9Qnw